kenatiod/MUT/Understanding Machine Understanding.md

 #### 5.1.10 -- Understanding Deception

 Deception is a complex phenomenon that involves intentionally causing someone to have false beliefs for the purpose of misleading them.
-It is a ubiquitous part of human social interaction, occurring in various contexts ranging from harmless white lies to serious cases of fraud or betrayal.
+It is a ubiquitous part of human social interaction, occurring in various contexts ranging from harmless white lies to serious cases of fraud or betrayal (Yampolskiy, 2024).
 Evaluating an AI system's understanding of deception is crucial for several reasons:

 1. Transparency and Trustworthiness: As AI systems become more advanced and integrated into decision-making processes, it is essential to ensure they have a robust grasp of deceptive behaviors.
 This understanding can help mitigate the risks of AI systems being misled or manipulated, and can foster greater transparency and trustworthiness in their outputs and decision-making processes.
 2. Social Intelligence: Deception is deeply intertwined with social cognition, theory of mind, and pragmatic communication abilities.
 Assessing an AI's understanding of deception can provide insights into the broader scope of its social intelligence and ability to navigate the nuances of human interaction.